radcamp/radcamp.github.io/LatinAmerica2026/index.md

 Monterrey, Mexico

 # Application/Registration
-Please visit this form if you want to apply: [RADCamp Latin America 2026 Application](https://forms.gle/iSBGyLhcDYRp5KfN6)
+~~Please visit this form if you want to apply: [RADCamp Latin America 2026 Application](https://forms.gle/iSBGyLhcDYRp5KfN6)~~

-Decisions on workshop participation will be communicated to all applicants January 2026.
+**Applications for RADCamp Latin America 2026 are now Closed.** Decisions on workshop participation will be communicated to all applicants **early February 2026**.

 __Fees:__ There will be a nomial registration fee due upon acceptance.
 Need-based fee waivers will be considered, and well qualified applicants will not be turned away for lack of funds.

-Partial, need-based support for travel and accommodations will also available!
-Please indicate your request for travel/lodging support in the online application.
-We will provide coffee and snacks during breaks.

 # Summary
 This workshop is designed to guide participants through a full RADseq pilot